Building Standards Branch Announcements

 For projects where phased permit(s) for the building have been submitted prior to January 1, 2019, the future applications for that building will not be required to meet energy requirements.

 The Building Standards Brach reserves the right to reject applications that are submitted prior to January 1, 2019 and are found to be incomplete as it will be presumed to be an effort to avoid the energy requirements of Section 9.36 and the NECB.

 Residential Review Process for Trusses and Other Designs

 (also applies to Townhouses)

-The review and inspection process for products that are beyond the scope of Part 9 of the National Building Code is changing to help ensure the construction of safe, healthy and habitable buildings.
+The review and inspection process for products beyond the scope of Part 9 of the National Building Code has changed to help ensure the construction of safe, healthy and habitable buildings.
 Products or components outside the scope of Part 9 must be designed and sealed by a professional engineer or architect.
-The new review process provides direction on:

 Residential Building Inspections